CENG502-Projects/CENG502-Spring2023/GermenYilmaz/Readme.md

 We utilized precomputation a lot during the implementation.
-Thus,
+Thus, start-up time can take around 10 minutes.